Tree disputes are very common between neighbors especially when it comes to who pays when a tree falls.

 Homeowners’ insurance differs according to the insurer.
 Some companies cover both the house and “other structures” as a single policy, while some insurers separate both.
 Some insurance companies will not even provide “other structures” coverage.
 If your homeowners’ insurance is the last type, then you can’t file a claim with your insurer if your neighbor’s tree falls and damages your fence.
 However, if you have other structures coverage, you can file a claim with your insurer, who will cover the fence repair and tree removal costs.

 Can I sue my neighbor if they do not pay?

 You could sue your neighbor if he declines to pay for the damage caused by his tree falling on your fence if his actions were directly responsible.
 The liability in this situation shifts to your neighbor if you can prove that his negligence and refusal to maintain his tree properly caused it to fall – even if a windstorm brought down the tree in question.

 If your neighbor refuses to pay for the damage and you sue, the court can apply a “Duty of Care” law against your neighbor and force him to pay.
 The law can be applied against tree owners who were made aware of their dying, diseased, and weak trees but did not take reasonable care to prevent the tree from causing significant damage.

 Is it worth going through insurance for a broken fence?

-Fixing a tree damaged fence is hardly an expense that most homeowners include in the monthly household budget.
+Fixing a tree-damaged fence is hardly an expense most homeowners include in their monthly household budget.
 Depending on the extent of the damage, the average national cost of replacing broken fencing is $538, and repair bills can get as high as $804.
-Having insurance coverage reduces the financial impact and ensures your fence is quickly restored regardless of your financial situation.
+Insurance coverage reduces the financial impact and ensures your fence is replaced regardless of your financial situation.